When someone dies: a practical guide

 When someone dies there are many practical issues that need to be sorted out.

 If you were the person who was closest to the deceased, a lot of the responsibility may fall to you.
-This can be very overwhelming, especially when you will probably be dealing with many strong emotions at the same time.
+This can be overwhelming, especially when you are dealing with grief and shock at the same time.

 Some people appreciate having lots of practical tasks to do when they’re bereaved, while others find that they just can’t cope in the immediate period after losing a loved one.
 Ask family and friends for help and don’t try to cope with everything on your own.

 - What happens first?

 - If the death occurred in hospital or a care home

 - If the death occurred at home